-About midway through the District's COVID response, the District was able to create and hire an infection preventionist under the Communicable Disease program.
-That position has proven to be invaluable in helping the long term care and adult family homes in disease prevention and there is great value in having someone with that skillset added to the Communicable Disease program.
-Staff would request this position be added as permanent position and the temporary staff member currently filling the position would transition into a fulltime employee.
+This is currently a temporary position that was created during the COVID response and has greatly supported the Communicable Disease (CD) program's supervisors as well as long term care facilities and adult family homes in disease prevention.
+Staff request this position be added as permanent position and the temporary staff member currently filling the position would transition into a fulltime employee.
 The cost for this position would be between \$69,000 and \$102,000 and this work would complement some of the work that the Washington State Department of Health is also currently performing around healthcare-acquired infections.

-It was moved by Ms. Altamirano-Crosby and seconded by Mr. Zarlingo to authorize the Administrative Officer to add and hire an infection preventionist position for the Communicable Disease Surveillance and Response program, and forward to the full Board on consent.
+It was moved by Mr. Low and seconded by Mr. Nehring to authorize the Administrative Officer to add and hire an infection preventionist position for the Communicable Disease Surveillance and Response program, and forward to the full Board on consent.
 The motion passed unanimously.